QuEraComputing/Bloqade.jl/docs/src/install.md

 - BloqadeWaveforms: the waveform objects.
 - YaoSubspaceArrayReg: register object and functions in a subspace.

-All the non-WIP packages are registered in the General registry, thus you can add them as your dependency by directly running `pkg> add <component package>` in your Julia REPL.
+All the non-WIP packages are registered in the General registry.
+Thus, you can add them as your dependency by directly running `pkg> add <component package>` in your Julia REPL.

 ## Try the Latest Version of Bloqade